jshiv/cronicle/README.md

   timezone   = ""

   // Define the window in which the schedule is valid.
-  // Outside of this window, tasks will not execute and a warrning will be logged. start_date = "" end_date   = ""
+  // Outside of this window, tasks will not execute and a warring will be logged. start_date = "" end_date   = ""